4 takeaways from Denver schools’ safety update

 Safety audits are typically conducted every year.

-Marsal told the board Thursday that she would like to see the district conduct more frequent checks.
+Marsal told the board she would like to see the district conduct more frequent checks.

 During the summer break, Marsal said the district conducted building assessments, focusing on the existing camera infrastructure, fencing and outside lighting, windows and door upgrades that include alarms for doors left propped open.